 You can help to increase the number of floral displays in Mold in 2013 by sponsoring a hanging basket or planted trough.
 Mold businesses and residents can help Mold Town Council promote the scheme and really make a difference to the way Mold looks.

 Financial contributions from all sponsors will be recorded on a name plaque.

 To find out how you can sponsor a floral display or hanging basket please contact Samantha Roberts, Clerk of Mold Town Council, at the Town Hall, Earl Road, Mold - Tel.
 No. 01352 758532.

 Flintshire County Council takes responsibility for many of the colourful flower beds and planters in Mold and the grass cutting on the highways in and around the Town.

-The number of hanging baskets in Mold Town Centre, provided and maintained by the Town Council, has again increased with 100 this year (2012) located around the Town Centre.
+The number of hanging baskets in Mold Town Centre, provided and maintained by the Town Council, has remained with 100 this year (2013) located around the Town Centre.
 There are new baskets in the Daniel Owen Precinct, High Street and the passageway leading to the High Street from the Griffiths Square car park.
 There are also six barrier baskets in King Street, and our thanks again go to Mr & Mrs Wright of Gwernaffield Road who have planted them for the Town Council.
-The number of baskets has increased each year to the current level and the Town Council intends to continue with this programme of improvement next year.
+The number of baskets has increased each year to the current level.

 Best Kept Town in Flintshire

-As a result of the hard work of Mold Town Council and Flintshire County Council, Mold came second in the category of the Best Kept Town Centre (with a population of over 5000) in the 2011 Flintshire County Council’s Environmental Awards.
+As a result of the hard work of Mold Town Council and Flintshire County Council, Mold came first in the category of the Best Kept Town Centre (with a population of over 5000) in the 2012 Flintshire County Council’s Environmental Awards.